 Section Summary Associated Audit Events and Features 404 CDC Implement change data capture.
-Server Events: None Database Events: Sensitive columns Before-After data change
+Server Events:

 Control data access using Row Count

 ⚠ In SQL Compliance Manager version 5.6.1 the Row count functionality may show as "Not Applicable".
 The issue occurs when you execute large query and during execution the start and the end of the SQL Statement get captured in different trace files.
 Since both events are located in different trace files, SQL CM is not able to map these events and therefore displays that Row count is "Not Applicable".